themouette/presentation-rest/src/20-rest.markdown

 ---

-# No HTTP verb fit your case ?
+# No HTTP Verb Fit Your Case?

-## What to do when there is no HTTP verb covering my case ?
+## What to do when there is no HTTP verb covering my case?

 > Have a look at [HTTP RFC](http://www.ietf.org/rfc/rfc2616.txt), there is some more